NFL coaching candidates we'd hire: ESPN experts rank their choices

 NFL experience: Running backs coach for Vikings (2006-10) and Chiefs (2013-17)

-Like Eberflus, Bieniemy is another hotshot coach on the rise in his first year with a coordinator title at the NFL level, and could be the next Andy Reid protégé to level up to head coach.
+Like Eberflus, Bieniemy is a hotshot coach on the rise in his first year with a coordinator title at the NFL level, and he could be the next Andy Reid protégé to ascend to head coach.
 The Chiefs' offense is humming under his watch, leading the league in total yards and points.